-Yes, you can.
-However, not necessarily in all cases.
+Yes, you can, but not necessarily in all cases.
 Blood samples, according to the New Jersey Supreme Court case of State v.
 Ravotto, can be taken involuntarily, as long as the police use "reasonable force" to do so.
 But what constitutes "reasonable force"?

 The courts determine this objectively and measured "in light of the facts and circumstances" confronting the officers at the time.
 The U.S. Supreme Court case of Graham v.
 Connor instructs courts to use a balancing test.